victoryeagle77/userv/README.md

 * Storage devices data

+  Retrieves information about device storage (disks, SD card, etc...) of an IT equipment.
+For each device detected, we retrieve the following data :

+  * Bandwidth for reading bytes in MB.
+  * Bandwidth for writing bytes in MB.
+  * File system path where the device is mounted.
+  * file system format of the device (ext, NTF, FAT, etc...).
+  * kind
+  * name
+  * smart_info
+  * space available MB
+  * space total MB

 * RAM memory data

-  Retrieves in MB data above the computing and SWAP memory of an IT equipment :
+  Retrieves data about the computing and SWAP memory of an IT equipment :

   * Available RAM in MB.
   * Free RAM in MB.